ansys/pyprimemesh/doc/source/api/index.rst

 .. _ref_index_api:

 =============
-API Reference
+API reference
 =============

-This section gives an overview of the API of all of the classes, functions and attributes present in PyPrimeMesh.
+This section gives an overview of all API classes, methods, and parameterss present in PyPrimeMesh.

 .. autosummary::
    :toctree: _autosummary